Login

 Want more information on non-metallic fittings manufacturers?
 Feel free to contact us.

-The UL 514B testing procedure requires the connector or coupling to be assembled to the conduit inside a special concrete form.
-Then Portland-type concrete is poured into the form and over test samples.
-Then the concrete slurry is vibrated to remove any trapped air, and allowed to cure.
-After concrete curing, the fittings are chipped out of the concrete and examined for concrete penetration.
+The UL 514B testing procedure requires connectors or couplings to be assembled to the conduit inside a special concrete form.
+Then, Portland-type concrete is poured into the form and over the test samples.
+The concrete slurry is vibrated to remove any trapped air and allowed to cure.
+After curing, the fittings are chipped out of the concrete and examined for concrete penetration.

-Although compression style connectors and couplings pass these tests in all trade sizes because of the gland ring design, the set screw types may have difficulty conforming to UL or CSA concrete penetration requirements.
-When the set screw is tightened onto the conduit, the fitting and/or conduit material will “yield”, or stretch, enough to create an opening at the conduit/ fitting connection.
+Although compression style connectors and couplings generally pass these tests in all trade sizes due to their gland ring design, set screw types may struggle to conform to UL or CSA concrete penetration requirements.
+When the set screw is tightened onto the conduit, the fitting and/or conduit material will ‘yield’ or stretch enough to create an opening at the conduit/fitting connection.

-Set screw fittings in the smaller (1/2″, 3/4″, and 1″) trade sizes are less likely to stretch to the point that would permit entrance of concrete.
-However, 1-1/4″ and larger size fittings will yield enough so that concrete can enter the raceway.
-UL and CSA will accept product carton marking that specify “Concrete-Tight When Taped” on fittings that cannot pass testing, since the tape prevents entrance of concrete into the raceway.
-The taped joint must completely encircle the conduit/ fitting connection.
-We recommend using duct tape or similar type of durable tape.
+Set screw fittings in smaller trade sizes (1/2", 3/4", and 1") are less likely to stretch to the point of allowing concrete to enter.
+However, fittings 1-1/4" and larger will yield enough to let concrete penetrate the raceway.
+UL and CSA allow for product carton markings that specify “Concrete-Tight When Taped” on fittings that fail testing, as tape prevents concrete from entering the raceway.
+The taped joint must completely encircle the conduit/fitting connection.
+We recommend using duct tape or a similar durable type of tape.

 Electrical Conduit Fittings Buying Guide